arXiv-research/Quatm/README.md

 # Max - Q      maximum dynamic pressure
 M-L D-L Software Database or Repository

-Research and Development of advanced machine-learning algorithms & models implemented in artificial neural-networks and virtual environments with PyTorch and Tensorflow, in some instances, as a form of Time-Series execution.
+Research and Development of advanced gradient boosting algorithms & models implemented in artificial neural-networks and virtual environments with PyTorch and Tensorflow, in some instances, as a form of Time-Series execution.
 <p align="center">
   <img src="CIM_animted_-4.gif" alt="demo" />